Zsolt-Forray/personal-portfolio/README.md

 In 2014, I resigned from the company and turned my trading hobby into a full-time job.
 As I switched from ‘hobby mode’ to ‘business mode’ I realized that Excel and VBA is not that efficient to make intensive calculations on large data sets.
 I had to find other programming language that had extensive libraries especially for web harvesting, data manipulation and data analysis.
 Python was a great choice…

-Since then, I have developed several engineering tools and applications to support my trading activities, including tools for data collecting, data analysis, strategy building, machine learning, visualization and automation.
+Since then, I have developed several engineering tools, and applications to support my trading activities, including tools for data collecting, data analysis, strategy building, machine learning, visualization and automation.

 ## Portfolio
 I am proud to show some of my basic projects.